The Muse and an Angel Named Trixie

 --------------------------------------

-Years ago, I gathered tips from famous authors, thinking it might help me down the road if I ever wrote a book.
+Over the years, I've gathered tips from famous authors, thinking it might help me down the road if I ever wrote a book.
 The strangest piece of advice was from writer Kurt Vonnegut.
-"First rule: Do not us semicolons.
+"First rule: Do not use semicolons.
 They are transvestite hermaphrodites representing absolutely nothing.
 All they do is show you've been to college."

 I studiously went through my words for this book and removed all the semi-colons, even when I thought they worked just fine.
 Later I learned that someone had gone back to Vonnegut’s first novel and found semi-colons.
 Maybe another piece of advice from a famous writer is worth mentioning here: “Ignore all rules and create your own.”

-There is advice I’ve found useful over the years for script writing: “Never use a long word where a short one will do”...
+This is advice I’ve found useful over the years for script writing: “Never use a long word where a short one will do”...
 “Make people believe in your story first and foremost”...
 “If it sounds like writing, re-write it”...
 "You can fix anything but a blank page”...
 “Simplicity is the ultimate sophistication.”
 Thank you, George Orwell, Gabriel Garcia Marquez, Elmore Leonard, Nora Roberts, and Leonardo Da Vinci.

 And then there’s Ernest Hemingway’s pointed advice: "There is nothing to writing.
 All you do is sit down at a typewriter and bleed."
 I wonder how many people thought twice about writing something after digesting that bit of wisdom.
 He also issued this admonition to would-be writers: "Nobody but fools ever thought it was an easy trade."